gulpjs/gulp-cli/docs/CLI.md

     Print the task dependency tree, in JSON format, for the loaded gulpfile.
 The [path] argument is optional, and if given writes the JSON to the path.

 **--tasks-depth** [number]
     Specify the depth of the task dependency tree to print.
 This flag can be used with --tasks or --tasks-json.
+(This flag was named --depth before but is deprecated.)

 **--compact-tasks**
     Reduce the output of task dependency tree by printing only top tasks and their child tasks.
 This flag can be used with --tasks or --tasks-json.